Calathea rufibarba Indoor Care; Watering, Light, Pruning, Soil, Propagation, Problems

 Furry Feather Calathea are a perfect addition to any plant collection, you can get them online from Etsy (Link to Etsy) or from (Link to Amazon).

 Water your Calathea rufibarba liberally during the growing season while allowing the top 2-3 inches of soil to dry out between waterings.
+Keep the soil moderately moist and never soggy.
+Avoid overwatering which can result in yellowing leaves and mushy stems.

 Cut down on watering in the cold season (fall and winter) as growth is minimal at this time.
 Do not allow the soil to dry out completely to avoid crispy brown leaf edges and droopy foliage.

-Use tepid water (water that is at room temperature) to avoid shocking this tropical plant as it can lead to reduced growth and droopy leaves.
+Use tepid water (room temperature water) to avoid shocking this tropical plant as it can lead to reduced growth and droopy leaves.
+Confirm that the water is free of chlorine and other dissolved chemicals to avoid brown leaf tips and edges.

-Ascertain that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot which is characterized by yellowing, wilting and drooping leaves.
+Ensure that the pot has a drainage hole and the soil is well-draining to prevent sogginess as it can lead to root-rot; yellowing, wilting and drooping leaves.
+Avoid wetting the foliage to prevent fungal diseases.

 Pro tip: If using tap water, let it sit overnight before watering to allow chemicals to dissipate.